LivingWithHippos/blog-android/pages/01.home/03.Views/simple_vector_animations/03._content/simple.md

 <div id="intro"/>
 ## Vector Animations

-Vectors can be easily used paired with AnimatedVectorDrawable to create beautiful animation in a simple way.
+We can use Vectors paired with AnimatedVectorDrawable to create beautiful animation easily.

 !!! [[fa icon=fa-android extras=fab /] Android Official Page on AnimatedVectorDrawable](https://developer.android.com/reference/android/graphics/drawable/AnimatedVectorDrawable)

 <div id="setup"/>
 ### Setup

-Data binding is optional, but it makes adding xml attributes easy.
+Data binding is optional, but it makes adding XML attributes simlpe.
 Add Data Binding to your app's `build.gradle` (see [here](https://developer.android.com/topic/libraries/data-binding/start)).
 It should be like this:

 ```gradle
 android {